zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 You *cannot* simply use Android Studio's `Debug 'module.name'` -> this will most likely result in an error while launching.

-Instead, once you've built and installed your extension on the target device, use `Attach Debugger to Android Process` to start debugging Aniyomi.
+Instead, once you've built and installed your extension on the target device, use `Attach Debugger to Android Process` to start debugging Anikku.

 ![](https://i.imgur.com/muhXyfu.png)